Head-to-Head · Updated May 2026

 • You want culture, temples, and spiritual depth

-• Budget matters — Bali is 30–40% cheaper
+• Budget matters and value is a priority

 • You're travelling as a couple seeking romance

-• Yoga, wellness, and spa are priorities
+• Yoga, wellness and spa are priorities

 🇹🇭